-Yet where should you devote your efforts, time and budget?
-It is true that PPC campaigns can get websites noticed, as they are thrust into prime positions and can be highly targeted.
-Yet if you run a business, you are looking at the long-term growth and success of that business, not simply instant results.
-If your website is not well optimised for search engines, and you don’t take steps to achieve this, then you might constantly be looking for quick results from PPC campaigns.
-Yet this comes at a very high cost, and it’s a cost which never ends.
+Yet where should you devote your efforts, time, and budget?
+PPC campaigns can indeed get websites noticed, as they are thrust into prime positions and can be highly targeted.
+Yet, if you run a business, you are looking at the long-term growth and success of that business, not simply instant results.
+If your website is not well optimized for search engines, and you don’t take steps to achieve this, you might constantly be looking for quick results from PPC campaigns.
+Yet this comes at a very high cost that never ends.

-In the meantime, if you are not focused on search engine optimisation, then you might be missing other opportunities for growing your website effectiveness.
+In the meantime, if you are not focused on search engine optimization, you might miss other opportunities to grow your website’s effectiveness.
 This includes taking advantage of multiple social media platforms and growing local customer support through reviews and links, all of which will cost far less to implement.
-A relevant and SEO blog and newsletter, for example, will build great content on your website and simultaneously trigger the search engines to rank you highly.
+For example, a relevant SEO blog and newsletter will build great content on your website and simultaneously trigger the search engines to rank you highly.

-If you are running a care home in Melbourne, for example, your SEO efforts could link you to countless other healthcare organisations, local community websites, related social media pages and local news and media organisations.
-You will become noticed by potential customers, other businesses, and also the search engines as a relevant and important care home in Melbourne.
-If you opt for the lazy approach of putting some basic service and contact information and then starting an ongoing PPC campaign, however, then you are not building your identity or brand, you’re not engaging with the community and it’s constantly costing you money.
+If you are running a care home in Melbourne, your SEO efforts could link you to countless other healthcare organizations, local community websites, related social media pages, and local news and media organizations.
+You will become noticed by potential customers, other businesses, and also the search engines as a relevant and vital care home in Melbourne.
+If you opt for the lazy approach of putting some basic service and contact information and then starting an ongoing PPC campaign, however, then you are not building your identity or brand, you’re not engaging with the community, and it’s constantly costing you money.

-So what is the final answer?
-You may well gain some business with PPC, but you won’t build that long-lasting trust and identity which comes with well-implemented SEO.
-So its always best to start off with a strong PPC campaign to help you establish a higher rate of return, more profits and to kick off your campaign.
-From there, focus on working on SEO for a longer, and stronger, approach down the line.
+You may gain some business with PPC, but you won’t build that long-lasting trust and identity with well-implemented SEO.
+So it’s always best to start with a strong PPC campaign to help you establish a higher rate of return and more profits and to kick off your campaign.
+From there, focus on working on SEO for a longer and stronger approach down the line.